oxytotia/WGS_analysis/AMR/README.md

 After saving the **.sh script**, the pipeline can be executed.

 ### Execution

+> [!IMPORTANT]
+> During execution, the script will **prompt the user in CLI** to enter organism name from available schemes in AMRFinderPlus and ResFinder (RGI doesn't require the selection of a specific organism scheme).

 #### 1. Run Entire Pipeline:
 ```bash
 bash AntiMicrobialResistance.sh all